 But don’t think that’s it: this is an outdoor brand that doesn’t just create quality footwear, they are a company with a heart.
 When the tsunami hit the Indian Ocean in 2004, they decided to put their entire $1 million advertising budget into disaster relief and right away shaped a brand culture of giving back.

-So when they reached out to me if I wanted to test some of their shoes, I was excited to dig a bit deeper into their story and show you some new shoes that they recently added to their successful 2017 Women’s Terradora Collection (featuring 7 individual styles): the Terradora Ethos and the Terradora Mid WP, that I will show you in a separate review.
+So when they reached out to me if I wanted to test some of their shoes, I was excited to dig a bit deeper into their story and show you some new shoes that they recently added to their successful 2017 Women’s Terradora Collection (featuring 7 individual styles): the Terradora Ethos and the Terradora Mid WP.

 What we'll cover in this article